philips-software/cogito/workspaces/cogito-mobile/user-stories.md

 able to use it.
 It needs to set up a connection (Telepath).
 It uses a QR code in order to do that.
 The mobile application needs to have access to the camera and be able to scan and read a QR code and navigate to the URL that is in the QR code.

-## As a user I want to make sure that I am the only person to use my identity on my phone / Want to protect my identity

-Make sure that the user sets a pin code for his phone and redirect to the settings when possible.

-Acceptance criteria:
-- Check the settings when the user wants to create their first identity
-- Check the settings each time the Cogito app is opened and prompt when the protection has been turned off.
-- If technically possible; redirect the user to the specific settings on their phone

 ## As a developer I want an icon for the mobile application, so that users can easily identify the mobile application on their phone